keysight-kcos/spirit-box/tutorials/visualization/README.md

 If running elasticsearch in a container, replace ```urls = ["..."]``` in outputs.elasticsearch with the url of the cluster. (**not tested**)

-Once the conf file is finished, you may then run telegraf.
+Once the conf file is finished, you may then run `telegraf --once`.
 By default it is located at `/usr/bin/telegraf`.
 Confirm that the log was successfully imported by visiting ```http://localhost:9200/_cat/indices?v```

 ![image](https://user-images.githubusercontent.com/56091505/186519577-e4bab209-594e-4da4-bb4c-b8ca5aea7c6d.png)